itsmohammadbahrami/news-land/README.md

 # NewsLand

-A simple news app that displays news from three different sources: News.org, The Guardian, and NY Times.
+A simple news app that displays news from three different sources: `News.org, The Guardian, and NY Times`

 ## Technologies